 - Optics and laser technology sector;

-2. How does a cleanroom work?
+2. How does a clean room work?

-The clean room assembly phase is therefore crucial.
-Delta2000 installs very powerful ventilation and air-conditioning systems that ensure air exchange according to the required standards.
+The cleanroom assembly phase therefore is crucial.
+Delta2000 installs very powerful ventilation and air conditioning systems that ensure air exchange according to the required standards.

 3. How do pressure cascades prevent contamination in the cleanroom?